A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Examples of robust structured regression

 where $f$ is monotonic, $\epsilon_{i} \overset{\text{iid}}{\sim} N(0,\frac{1}{\tau})$, and $\tau \in \Real_{+}$.
 The goal of isotonic regression \citep{barlow1972statistical, barlow1972isotonic, isotone, lee1981quadratic, dykstra1982algorithm} is to estimate $f$ by solving

 We then construct a piece-wise constant estimate for $f$ using the elements of the estimator $\hat{\V{\beta}} = \Tra$.

-For the corresponding \LTE problem, the design matrix $\M{X}$ is the $n \times n$ identity matrix $\M{I}_{n}$ and $J(\V{\beta}) = \iota_{\mathcal{M}}(\V{\beta})$ is the indicator function over the set of vectors $\mathcal{M}$ satisfying element-wise monotonicity so that $\VE{\beta}{1} \le \VE{\beta}{2} \le \cdots \le \VE{\beta}{n}$ for $\V{\beta} \in \Real^{n}$.
+For the corresponding \LTE problem, the design matrix $\M{X}$ is the $n \times n$ identity matrix $\M{I}_{n}$ and $\phi(\V{\beta}) = \iota_{\mathcal{M}}(\V{\beta})$ is the indicator function over the set of vectors $\mathcal{M}$ satisfying element-wise monotonicity so that $\VE{\beta}{1} \le \VE{\beta}{2} \le \cdots \le \VE{\beta}{n}$ for $\V{\beta} \in \Real^{n}$.
 Subproblem 1 for updating $\V{\beta}$ in \Eqn{beta_update} reduces to iteratively performing the following: 1) computing the current residuals, 2) updating the weights $\ME{w}{ii}$ in \Eqn{weights}, and then 3) updating $\vbeta$ using the current residuals and the gradient described in Section \ref{sec:genalgorithm} and projecting onto the set $\mathcal{M}$.
 The \verb|gpava| function for implementing the generalized pool-adjacent-violators algorithm (generalized PAVA) in the \verb|isotone| package \citep{isotone} for R performs this last step.
-Therefore, we harness a readily available non-robust isotone regression solver inside our computational framework to perform robust isotonic regression using the L$_{2}$ criterion.
+Therefore, we harness a readily available non-robust isotone regression solver in line 6 of Algorithm \ref{alg:L2E}.

 We illustrate with a univariate cubic function. \Fig{isocleansol} shows how the MLE and \LTE produce similar estimates in the absence of outliers.
 The true underlying cubit fit $f$ is shown in black and the gray points depict the observations generated from $f$ with additive Gaussian noise.
 The dashed orange line depicts the MLE obtained using generalized PAVA while the solid blue line depicts the \LTE.
 Meanwhile, \Fig{isocontaminatedsol} shows how the MLE is skewed towards the outliers while the \LTE estimate remains less sensitive to them.